liamross/psiagram/README.md

 # workflow

+> NOTE: Documentation will likely be a last step, as of right now the
+> functionality is in development, so more than likely everything detailed here
+> will change by the final framework.

 Pure JavaScript framework for rendering workflows in SVG.

+# Old Documentation (only use for reference)

 ```js
 const myPaper = new Paper({ width, height, plugins, ...etc });